MohammadFarzamGhouri08228/EVoting-MerkleTree-DSII/README.md

 - Simulate tampering and show how verification fails
 - Run a live browser visualization for the Merkle Tree, MMR, and Sparse Merkle Tree views

+## Frontend and Backend

+- **Backend:** The backend is written in C++17.
+It handles voter registration, ballot hashing, Merkle Tree logic, MMR simulation, Sparse Merkle Tree checks, proof generation, verification, and the local HTTP server used for visualization.
+- **Frontend:** The frontend is the browser-based visualization layer served locally by the C++ backend.
+It displays the Merkle Tree, MMR simulation, proof paths, and live verification state through interactive web pages.

 ## Compile

 ### Main voting system